dshaneg/dshaneg.github.io/_posts/2016-10-11-git-mergetool.md

 this seems to be the most up-to-date tool in the list, and I like the 4-pane view.
 (It shows you the local file, the file you're merging from, the common ancestor file, and on the bottom, a pane where you do the merging.

-If you go searching, the web will turn up all kinds of hits that will tell you how to run `git commit --global blah blah blah` to set up your external diff and merge tools for git.
+If you go searching, the web will turn up all kinds of hits that will tell you how to run `git config --global blah blah blah` to set up your external diff and merge tools for git.
 The command line is great, but in this case, I think it's easier to just open the `.gitconfig` file and start typing.